How Saharan Silver Ants Inspired Passive Cooling

 Active at midday when surface temperatures reach 70°C, the Saharan silver ant’s hairs have been proposed to reflect solar radiation and emit thermal infrared simultaneously — keeping the ant cooler than the surrounding sand.
 A 2015 paper attributed this to triangular hair cross-sections, though subsequent research has raised questions about the exact mechanism.
 The passive cooling function is well-established; the precise structural explanation remains under investigation.

-In the language of biomimicry, this falls under the Protect › Regulate body temperature through surface properties category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Protect › Regulate body temperature through surface properties category.

 The Design Principle